 A lot can be said for how you finish off your garden.
 This is just as important as the construction of your pond.
 After all, it’s the first thing you see when you walk up on your water garden.
 The plants at the waters’ edge and surrounding area will determine how natural your pond blends into the landscape.

 I have seen many a tacky pond where this was overlooked.
 Their outdoor landscape looked like a black tub in the middle of their yard with mulch around it.
-Avoid this mistake and take the time to research and do some proper plantings around, this will bring all of your hard work together and create the masterpiece you desire.
+Avoid this mistake and take the time to research and do some proper plantings around your water feature.
+This will bring all of your hard work together and create the masterpiece you desire.

 Softening the Edge